Bargor/Bargor.github.io/_posts/2020-12-18-Comparison-of-3d-math-libraries.md

 movaps %xmm1,(%rsp)
 ```

 Interesting thing is to have loop control instructions (from benchmark library) in the middle of the loop - for other implementations I didn't included them on listings as they are after part which is doing actual work.
 On Travis CI where measuring time has better resolution this implementation seems to be a little better (around 0.499 ns vs 0.540 ns with version presented below for multiplication code).
-It seems to be best code overall.
+We will see this many times done by GCC in other tests.
+Usually those tests have better results than other.
+This reordering probably can result in returning from the measured function early and biasing the result.
+I didn't analyzed in detail how google benchmark library work and why this effect takes place even if I'm using the memory barriers to prevent that.

 Alternative assembly was produced by Eigen, Blaze and Mathfu libraries which is same as assemby produced by MSVC for Eigen and GLM SIMD: